wilsonparson/wilsonparson.com/src/wiki/books/clean-architecture.md

 There's a theme here that touches on architecture, not just code compilation.
 The theme is that **in general, it is harmful to depend on modules that contain more than you need**.

 ## Ch.
 11: DIP: The Dependency Inversion Principle

+"The most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions."

+In other words, your `import` statements should refer only to modules containing interfaces, and nothing concrete.

+This principle doesn't apply to concrete elements that are very stable, like built-in types in your language, but to concrete elements that frequently change.

+Every change to an interface corresponds to a change in the implementation of the interface, but the opposite is not true.
+You can make all kinds of changes to the class without changing the interface.

+### Coding practices from this principle

+- **Don't refer to volatile concrete classes.** This puts severe constraints on the creation of objects, and generally enforced the use of _Abstract Factories_.
+- **Don't derive from volatile concrete classes.** This one is especially important, because inheritance is the strongest, and most rigid, of all source code relationships.
+- **Don't override concrete functions.** Instead, make the function abstract and create multiple implementations.
+- **Never mention the name of anything concrete and volatile.**

+### Factories